sst/guide/_chapters/create-a-login-page.md

 3. But to update the state when the user types something into these fields; we'll call a handle function called `handleChange`.
 This function grabs the `id` (set as `controlId` for the `<FormGroup>`) of the field being changed and updates it's state with the value the user is typing in.
 Also, to have access to the `this` keyword inside `handleChange` we store the reference to an anonymous function like so: `handleChange = (event) => { } `.

+4. We are setting the `autoFocus` flag for our username field.
+So that when our form loads, it sets focus to it.

-4. We also link up our submit button with our state by using a validate function called `validateForm`.
+5. We also link up our submit button with our state by using a validate function called `validateForm`.
 This simply checks if our fields are non-empty, but can easily do something more complicated.

-5. Finally, we trigger our callback `handleSubmit` when the form is submitted.
+6. Finally, we trigger our callback `handleSubmit` when the form is submitted.
 For now we are simply suppressing the browsers default behavior on submit but we'll do more here later.

 {% include code-marker.html %} Let's add a couple of styles to this in the file `src/containers/Login.css`.